The Big Reunion (concerts)

 The Big Reunion is a 2013 series of concerts featuring British pop groups Five, 911, Atomic Kitten, Honeyz, Liberty X and Blue, and Irish group B*Witched.
 The groups, who were big names in the UK pop music scene in the late 1990s and early 2000s, reunited for the ITV2 reality-documentary series The Big Reunion (apart from Blue, who had already been reunited since 2011), a show which follows them meeting again for the first time in a decade and rehearsing ahead of their comeback performance.

 Although the bands were initially only to perform a single concert at London's Hammersmith Apollo on 26 February 2013, high demand for tickets and the popularity of the series led to a full arena tour being announced.
 The arena tour consisted of 14 shows that took place during May 2013, although Blue only performed at four of these shows due to their own tour commitments.
-A "Big Pop Party" and a "Christmas party tour" were later announced as well.
-The Big Pop Party consisted of three gigs in separate months and the Christmas Party featured seven gigs in December.
+A leg called "Christmas Party Tour" was later announced with seven gigs in December 2013.